xiaolei-lab/rMVP/README.md

 ## Principal Components
 If you have Principal Components matrix data

-**filePC**, the name of Principal Components matrix data, the dimension of Principal Components matrix is n * nPC (n is sample size, nPC is number of first columns of PCs), no taxa names and header row included
+**filePC**, name of Principal Components matrix data, the dimension is n * nPC (n is sample size, nPC is number of first columns of PCs), no taxa names and header row included
-**type.pc**, the type of data in Principal Components matrix file, "char", "integer", or "double"
+**type.pc**, type of data in Principal Components matrix file, "char", "integer", or "double", default is "double"
-**sep.pc**, seperator of Principal Components matrix data file
+**sep.pc**, seperator of Principal Components file

 > `mvp.pc.txt`